I just explained to you why that will not happen. Besides if there is ever a war between the US and Russia it will be started by Russia.

 I have been carefully avoiding personal attacks for a long time.
 The link I have provided you does not take us back to 1940.
 It takes us back to the US bombing missions over Southeast Asian countries in the 1960s and 70s.
 And more- in Kosovo, America claimed its war was a "humanitarian intervention," in Afghanistan, "self-defense," and in Iraq, it claimed the authority of the Security Council of the UN.
 Yet each of these wars was illegal according to established rules of international law.

 That's your opinion, bur let me tell you this: the war in Ukraine did not start on February 24.
 To say that we must distinguish aggressor and victimis a simplistic explanation.
 The causes cannot be decontextualized, and it reminds us of the story of three friends who chase a dog, including the dog's owner.
 The dog ends up biting the owner,violently, with several bites.
 Is it the dog's fault only?
-This war was predicted many years ago, and many said so at the time."Appease the beast, negotiate with the invading fascist".
-It sounds as obscene now as it did eighty years ago.
+This war was predicted many years ago, and many said so at the time.

 I have no sympathy for any autocratic regime, including the Russian regime; but I also have no particular sympathy for the so-called democratic regimes (regimes are not to be confused with peoples) that are fighting for world hegemony using proxy wars,to the dangerous limit of being able to trigger a nuclear war.
 Now what matters is to negotiate peace and put an end to this madness.
 The Ukrainian population is a poor victim of a struggle for world supremacy.
 When this war is over, whatever the outcome of the final negotiations, it is then a moral duty for European citizens to provide effective humanitarian aid to the Ukrainian population.